jhudsl/tidyversecourse/docs/03-tidying.md

 **Functional programming** is an approach to programming in which the code evaluated is treated as a mathematical function.
 It is *declarative*, so expressions (or declarations) are used instead of statements.
 Functional programming is often touted and used due to the fact that cleaner, shorter code can be written.
 In this shorter code, functional programming allows for code that is elegant but also understandable.
 Ultimately, the goal is to have simpler code that minimizes time required for debugging, testing, and maintaining.

 R at its core is a functional programming language.
-If you're familiar with the `map()` family of functions in base R, you've carried out some functional programming!
+If you're familiar with the `apply()` family of functions in base R, you've carried out some functional programming!
 Here, we'll discuss functional programming and utilize the `purrr` package, designed to enhance functional programming in R.

 By utilizing functional programming, you'll be able to minimize redundancy within your code.
 The way this happens in reality is by determining what small building blocks your code needs.
 These will each be a function.
 These small building block functions are then combined into more complex structures to be your final program.